OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 ## What is ChatGPT?

 ChatGPT is a step towards humans communicating with computers as they would with other humans.
-So, how does it achieve this?
+ChatGPT is a chat application designed with Artificial Intelligence (AI) for generating human-like text based on given prompts.
+It's a user-friendly assistant that can help you with a variety of tasks, from answering questions, assisting with writing, tutoring in various subjects, brainstorming, and more.

 You could technically 'speak' to ChatGPT.
 However, for it to work, your spoken words must be transformed into text.
 That's because ChatGPT is an AI chat application built on an advanced AI model known as the "Generative Pre-trained Transformer" or GPT.
 ChatGPT is a shining example of Large Language Models (LLMs).
 These LLMs undergo training on vast troves of text data, ranging from books to internet content, including extensive resources like Wikipedia.
 This immense data training enables them to identify and understand the intricate patterns within human language.
 Specifically, it thrives in the realm of NLP (Natural Language Processing), aiming to grasp and reproduce the intricacies of natural human language.